Is Bacterial Pneumonia?

 - muscle pain

 To diagnose bacterial pneumonia, your doctor will:

-- listen for abnormal chest sounds that indicate heavy mucus secretion
+- listen for abnormal chest sounds that indicate a

-- take a blood sample to get a white blood cell count.
-A high count usually indicates infection.
+- take a blood sample to determine if your white

 Your doctor may prescribe the following medications:

 - an antibiotic that fights the specific bacterium